erickhun/blog/content/posts/nft-misconception-image-arent-on-blockchains.md

 ![Memento representation](/img/nft/project-memento-8-9.svg)

-The `tokenURI` field is read on platform like Opensea or Rarible.
-If you follow the ERC-721 standard, it instantly make your NFT tradable on those platforms.
+The `tokenURI` field, that is in the ER721 standard, is read on platforms like Opensea or Rarible.
+If you follow the ERC-721 standard, it will make your NFT instantly tradable on those platforms.
 Having appealing image can help you make your NFT project more visible.
 So even though Project-Memento isn't an NFT that is "art" related, we could attach an image to it.

 ## Why not storing the image on the blockchain?